 - Once airborne, be sure to follow all instructions as quickly and accurately as possible.
 In addition to departures from KBOS, Boston Center (ZBW) is responsible for sequencing most of the overflights from other event airports.
-This is a tremendous workload; a small number of nonresponsive pilots can have far-reaching ramifications for the entire event. - Please pay special attention to handoff and frequency change instructions as there will be multiple air traffic control sectors online. - Aircraft may be left at a lower altitude than their filed cruise for a period of time as traffic is sequenced.
+This is a tremendous workload; a small number of nonresponsive pilots can have far-reaching ramifications for the entire event. - Please pay special attention to handoff and frequency change instructions as there will be multiple air traffic control sectors online. - Slotted aircraft may be assigned an altitude with their booking.
+This altitude applies for the oceanic portion of your flight only.
+When filing your flight plan, select an appropriate eastbound (i.e., odd) flight level and expect to be assigned this altitude until you reach oceanic airspace. - Aircraft may be left at a lower altitude than their filed cruise for a period of time as traffic is sequenced.
 Please remain seated in the cockpit at all times and monitor radio communications.
 If you need to step away, get permission first. - Most importantly, if you have any questions regarding any clearances or communications be sure to ask for clarification!